4Subsea/waveresponse-python/docs/user_guide/calculate_response.rst

 This section will show you how to calculate a first-order wave-induced motion response spectrum using ``scarlet_lithium``.
 We will assume linear theory, where a vessel's response is sufficiently described by a (motion) response amplitude operator (RAO) and a 2-D wave spectrum.
-The response spectrum estimation is governed by:
+The response spectrum calculation is governed by:

 .. math::
     S_x(\omega) = \int H_x(\omega, \beta)H_x^{*}(\omega, \beta) S_{\zeta}(\omega, \beta) d\beta